anushagh-one2n/sre-bootcamp/README.md

     - You can supply the db creds, url in the application-local.yml to run the application locally.
     - You can also optionally choose to set them as env vars(`DB_PASSWORD`, `DB_USERNAME`, `DB_URL`) and then run the application.
-    - You can also copy the `.env.example` file as `.env` and set your vars there. **PS**: setting vars in `.env.example` won't help as the make file will pick up these values only from `.env` file present in the root dir.
 3. Command to run the app:
     - `SPRING_PROFILES_ACTIVE=local ./gradlew bootRun` in case you set the db creds in application-local.yml
     - `./gradlew bootRun` in case you set the db creds as env vars

-    - `make run` in case you have an .env file
+**Running the app using `make`**
+- Copy the `.env.example` file into `.env` file and set your env vars there.
+- Ensure that the postgres db instance is up.
+You can run it using the make command: `make db-up`.
+- To run locally:
+    - make build
+    - make run-local
+- To run on docker:
+    - make docker-build
+    - make docker-run